 According to Section 109 of the Capital Market Act No. 26,831, Pampa has an Audit Committee integrated by three regular members, whom all hold independent status according to the independence standards set out in the Argentine National Securities and Exchange Commission (‘CNV’ or Comisión Nacional de Valores) Rules, they all hold an independent status.
 The Audit Committee members have professional expertise in financial, accounting, legal, and/or business matters.

-Pursuant to the applicable legislation and its own Internal Regulations, the Audit Committee is responsible for compliance with, inter alia, the following duties:
+Under the applicable legislation and its own Internal Regulations, the Audit Committee is responsible for compliance with the following duties, among others:

-- Supervising the implementation of risk management information policies within the Company.
+- Supervising the implementation of risk management information policies within the Company;

-- Rendering its opinion on the compliance with legal requirements and the reasonableness of the issuance of shares or convertible securities in capital increases with the exclusion or limitation of preemptive rights.
+- Rendering its opinion on compliance with legal requirements and the reasonableness of conditions for the issuance of shares or convertible securities in capital increases with the exclusion or limitation of preemptive rights;

 At present, Pampa’s Audit Committee is composed as follows: